-The University of South Alabama Regional Burn Center provides specialized care to burn patients in south Alabama, northwest Florida, southern Mississippi and eastern Louisiana.
-Located at USA Medical Center, it is the only facility in the region providing burn care from injury to recovery.
+The Arnold Luterman Regional Burn Center provides specialized care to burn patients in south Alabama, northwest Florida, southern Mississippi and eastern Louisiana.
+Located at USA Health University Hospital, it is the only facility in the region providing burn care from injury to recovery.

-The USA Regional Burn Center admits over 500 adult patients per year, making it one of the busiest burn centers in the country.
-The USA Burn Center has 18 beds, including six for intensive care patients.
+The Arnold Luterman Regional Burn Center admits more than 500 adult patients per year, making it one of the busiest burn centers in the country.
+The Burn Center has 18 beds, including six for intensive care patients.

 The USA Burn Team includes physicians specializing in burn surgery, infectious disease, plastic surgery, trauma surgery, orthopedic surgery, psychiatry, and anesthesiology.
 Support staff includes specialized burn nurses, social workers, dieticians, physical therapists, occupational therapists, respiratory therapists, and a chaplain.
 The USA Burn Team physicians and support staff provide complete physical and psychological care of the burn patient.

 The quality of life achieved by a burn patient depends on the type of care given while in the hospital.
-Burns that are more severe and extensive require specialized treatment at a burn center such as USA Regional Burn Center.
+Burns that are more severe and extensive require specialized treatment at a burn center such as the Arnold Luterman Regional Burn Center.
 Burn centers have a multi-disciplinary group of medical specialists specifically trained in the treatment and rehabilitation of severely burned patients.

 The consolidation of these disciplines improves and enhances that care and extends it to outpatients.
 The close proximity of related services makes care convenient and efficient for providers, resulting in better care for patients.